Nuclear Spin-Mediated Relaxation Mechanisms of the V$_{B}^-$ Center in hBN: Results

 We note that $\mathcal{L}_{C_k}$ represents an \emph{extended} Lindbladian term introduced into the Master equation to account for spin flip-flop processes induced by environmental spins not included in cluster $k$ (diagonal elements in the density matrix), see Ref.~\cite{10.1103/PhysRevB.101.155203} for more details.
 Additionally, it is used to ensure the synchronization of key properties of different instances of the central spin across different clusters, such as $S_z$ expectation values.
 This correction is essential because the unsynchronization of a central spin in all clusters can lead to an artificial thermal state due to the accumulation of its magnetization.
 The extended $\mathcal{L}_{C_k}$ term can be formulated as follows

 Here, $\dot{b}_{C_k,mn}$ determines spin flip-flop rates of the central spin induced by environmental spins not incorporated in cluster $k$ and $C_{mn}$ is the jump operator describing the spin flip and flop transitions of the central spin between $m$ and $n$ states.
+As such, Eq.~\eqref{eq:lindbladian} not only causes decoherence but also contributes to the decay of the central spin.

 Even though the electron spin-nuclear interactions are not approximated, the Hilbert space is significantly reduced through clusterization.
 In this approach, the subsystems of the central spin-spin bath model consist of only a few spins at a time, which limits the entanglement and non-classical correlations in the system that can be captured.
 Consequently, the choice of clusters and the definition of subsystems directly determine the accuracy of the approximation.
 For strongly interacting systems such as the V$_\text{B}^{-}$ defect in hBN, there is no established guideline for constructing such clusterizations.
 The cluster must be defined in a way that ensures the density matrix remains computationally tractable while accurately capturing the relevant correlation effects.
 Therefore, we investigate four different models with varying complexity and subsystem sizes to uncover relevant correlations and memory effects within the bath.